joreilly86/langchain-ask-pdf/readme.md

 streamlit run app.py
 ```

 ## Contributing

-This repository is for educational purposes only and is not intended to receive further contributions.
-It is supposed to be used as support material for the YouTube tutorial that shows how to build the project.
+This repository is for educational purposes only.